 American Culture (AC) offers two scholarships/awards every year.

-In the winter semester, all currently declared majors and minors in American Culture or one of its *Ethnic Studies Programs are eligible to compete for the annual AC Writing Award.
+In the winter semester, all currently declared majors and minors in American Culture or one of its *Ethnic Studies Programs are eligible to compete for the annual Richard Meisler Writing Award in American Studies.
 Please see below for more information.

 Joel S. Siegel Scholarship

 This $2,500 scholarship is awarded annually to an American Culture student with financial need and who best represents the potential for excellence in our program.
 Calls for applications are sent out to all majors and minors every fall, with the application deadline in mid-November.